nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 NN are can be regarded as statistical models directly inspired by, and partially modelled on biological neural networks.
 They are capable of modelling and processing non-linear relationships between inputs and outputs in parallel.
 The related algorithms are part of the broader field of machine learning, and can be used in many applications.

-Features (also called attributes): Properties of an data object to train a ML system.
+Features (also called attributes): Properties of an data object to train a machine learning system.
 Think of features as number of colours in your street,the number of leafs on a tree, or the size of a garden.
-A smart selection of features is crucial to train a ml system.
+A smart selection of features is crucial to train a machine learning system.

 Vision